72 Sold Lawsuit: Latest Updates, Claims & What Sellers Should Know

 72 Sold denies the allegations and maintains that its advertising practices are legal and transparent.
 The company claims many clients achieved successful home sales through their program and insists that their business model offers a fair alternative to traditional real estate methods.

-Could the 72 Sold affect real estate marketing practices?
+Could the 72 sold affect real estate marketing practices?